AntonioLuisGlez/beeyonders_gscam/README.md

 ```
 cd gscam_RTP
 source devel/setup.zsh
-roslaunch gscam RTP_to_ros_two_cameras.launch RTP_PORT_cam1:=5000 USE_H265_cam1:=false RTP_PORT_cam2:=5001 USE_H265_cam2:=true
+roslaunch gscam RTP_to_ros_two_cameras.launch UDP_port_cam1:=5000 USE_H265_cam1:=false UDP_port_cam2:=5001 USE_H265_cam2:=true
 ```

-4. In a new terminal, check if the images from the first RTP port are being published.
+4. In a new terminal, check if the images from the first RTP communication are being published.
 ```
 rosrun image_view image_view image:=/RTP_1/camera/image_raw
 ```

-5. After checking the first RTP connection, check if the images from the second RTP port are being published.
+5. After checking the first RTP connection, check if the images from the second RTP communication are being published.
 ```
 rosrun image_view image_view image:=/RTP_2/camera/image_raw
 ```